ethanapalis/swppp/README.md

 ## License & Attribution

-- Uses OpenStreetMap and compatible tile providers by default.
+- Uses OpenStreetMap, Maxbox, and compatible tile providers by default.
 Ensure attribution appears in footer of exports.